kris701/FlashPlanner/README.md

 This is a project that contains a simple planner, operating on a grounded representation.
 You can either use the planner as the C# code or use the CLI interface to get plans.
 The planner expects a grounded representation of a PDDL domain+problem, that can be obtained from the Translator.
-This project is also available as a package on the [NuGet Package Manager](https://www.nuget.org/packages/FlashPlanner).
+This project is also available as a dotnet tool on the [NuGet Package Manager](https://www.nuget.org/packages/FlashPlanner).

 ## Planner Usage

-You can use this planner as code, or more likely by the CLI tool.
-The tool is heavily inspired by [Fast Downward](https://github.com/aibasel/downward), where there is seperate string arguments for the translator and the search engine.
-This is a dotnet project, so you can run it by typing the following into your terminal:
+The easiest way to run Flash Planner is to install it as a dotnet tool by running the following command:
 ```
-dotnet run
+dotnet tool install FlashPlanner
 ```
-It should give you a set of different arguments that it needs.
+The arguments that can be given to Flash Planner is heavily inspired by [Fast Downward](https://github.com/aibasel/downward), where there is seperate string arguments for the translator and the search engine.
 Generally, it needs a domain and problem file in the PDDL format as well as a search engine.
 The search engine, and translation, arguments is given as a string, e.g.:
 ```